 The Action will offer several Short Term Scientific Mission (STSM) grants to encourage institutional visits aimed at supporting individual mobility, fostering collaboration between individuals.

-STSM applicants must be engaged in an official research programme as a PhD Student or postdoctoral fellow or can be employed by, or affiliated to, an institution, organisation or legal entity which has within its remit a clear association with performing research.
+STSM applicants must be engaged in an official research programme as a PhD Student or postdoctoral fellow or can be employed by, or affiliated with, an institution, organisation or legal entity which has within its remit a clear association with performing research.
 The institutions / organisation or legal entity where applicants pursue their main strand of research are considered as Home Institutions.
 The Host Institution is the institution / organisation that will host the successful applicant.

 Grantee name: Matko LjuljHome Institution: Faculty of Science, University of Zagreb, CroatiaHost Institution: TU Darmstadt, GermanyGrantee name: Michael KaplinHome Institution: Institute of Mathematics, Physics and Mechanics, Ljubljana, SloveniaHost Institution: University of Passau, GermanyGrantee name: Davor KumozecSTSM Title: Method of characteristics – improvementsHome Institution: University of Novi Sad, Faculty of Sciences, Department of Mathematics and Informatics, SerbiaHost Institution: Laboratoire MAP5, Université de ParisGrantee name: Vladimir ĐorđićSTSM Title: STSM at RWTH Aachen UniversityHome Institution: University of Novi Sad, Faculty of Sciences, Department of Mathematics and Informatics, SerbiaHost Institution: RWTH Aachen, GermanyGrantee name: Catherine DrysdaleSTSM Title: Pseudospectra for non-self-adjoint relativistic operatorsSTSM start and end date: 17/04/2021 to 01/05/2021Home Institution: ONERA, FranceHost Institution: Czech Technical University in Prague, Czech Republic (Prof David Krejcirik)Grantee name: Katarina BogdanovićSTSM start and end date: 21/4/2021 to 15/7/2021Home Institution: Faculty of Mathematics (Belgrade), SerbiaHost Institution: University of Ljubljana, Faculty of Mechanical Engineering, Slovenia (Dr Aljoša Peperko)Grantee name: Benjamin AnwasiaSTSM Title: STSM at University of Novi SadSTSM start and end date: 30/5/2021 to 28/6/2021Home Institution: University of Minho (Braga), PortugalHost Institution: University of Novi Sad, SerbiaGrantee name: Ivica NakićSTSM Title: Multiagent systems with delaysSTSM start and end date: 04/07/2021 to 10/7/2021Home Institution: University of Zagreb (Zagreb), CroatiaHost Institution: University of Zagreb, Faculty of Civil and Geodetic Engineering, SloveniaGrantee name: David SeifertSTSM start and end date: 03/10/2021 to 09/10/2021Home Institution: Newcastle University (Newcastle upon Tyne), United KingdomHost Institution: Université polytechnique Hauts-de-France, France (Prof Serge Nicaise)Grantee name: Marianna PorfidoSTSM Title: Elliptic operators with unbounded coefficients: kernel estimates andmaximal regularitySTSM start and end date: 01/10/2021 to 24/10/2021Home Institution: University of Salerno (Fisciano), ItalyHost Institution: University of Constance, Germany (Dr Markus Kunze)Grantee name: Lorenzo LambertiSTSM start and end date: 01/10/2021 to 24/10/2021Home Institution: University of Salerno (Fisciano), ItalyHost Institution: Technische Universität München (TUM), Germany (Prof Marco Cicalese)

-Over the course of the Action there will be regular open calls for applications.
-Details of each call will be provided here upon its announcement.
 All applications must be submitted, and will be processed, via the e-COST system.
 Applications will be evaluated based upon scientific merit, relevance of the application and the conference to the Action, and geographical and gender balance among grantees.
 Women candidates are explicitly encouraged to apply.

-The following grants were awarded in GP2:
+The following grants were awarded in GP2 (up to November 2021):

 WG1 Virtual Mobility granttitle: Hybrid Training School Dirichlet Forms on Graphs VMstart and end date: 26/07/2021 to 28/07/2021Grantee name: Dr Federica GregorioWG2 Virtual Mobility granttitle: Support for hybrid WG2 meetinggrant start and end date: 20/09/2021 to 22/09/2021Grantee name: Dušanka PerišićWG3 Virtual Mobility granttitle: Mathematical tools for interacting dynamics on networksgrant start and end date: 14/09/2021 to 16/09/2021Grantee name: Giulia RotundoWG4 Virtual Mobility granttitle: Support for online WG4 seminars VMstart and end date: 13/10/2021 to 25/10/2021Grantee name: Marvin PlümerWG5 Virtual Mobility granttitle: Gathering of WG5 members and evaluation of future perspectivesgrant start and end date: 22/10/2021 to 22/10/2021Grantee name: Petra CsomósGrant Holder Virtual Mobility granttitle: Action-wide survey on virtual collaborationgrant start and end date: 23/10/2021 to 29/10/2021Grantee name: Mojca Vilfan